Also known as:

 I mean…going to the bathroom is more difficult, but you can’t win them all, right? 😉

-Load up an I-pad/tablet or phone with some of your baby’s favourite tv shows or games.
+Load up an I-pad/tablet or phone with some of your baby’s favorite tv shows or games.

 My son loves these games where you hit the screen and something happens (like bubbles popping, fish swimming, etc).
 It kept him entertained!